sjcockell/mmb8052/practicals/practical_02.md

 $ grep '>' human.fa | wc -l
 ```

+This command makes use of the "pipe" character (`|`) we first encountered in practical 1 to use the output from `grep` as the input for `wc`.

 Some useful options for `grep` include:

-`-c` to count the number of lines containing the search phrase
+ - `-c` to count the number of lines containing the search phrase (this would give the same result as the piped command, above)
-`-i` to make the search case-insensitive
+ - `-i` to make the search case-insensitive
-`-o` to select only matching strings (rather than the whole line)
+ - `-o` to select only matching strings (rather than the whole line)
-`-w` to select only lines containing matches that form whole words
+ - `-w` to select only lines containing matches that form whole words
-`-v` to select non-matching lines
+ - `-v` to select non-matching lines
-`--color` to highlight matches in the selected line (on by default in most Linux distributions)
+ - `--color` to highlight matches in the selected line (on by default in most Linux distributions)

 Remember that `man grep` will give a full list of the available options and their descriptions.